Coping With the Diagnosis

 One NIH-supported cancer research network links thousands of pediatric cancer experts.
 Together, they conduct clinical research trials for common types of childhood cancers.
 Another NIH-sponsored research group is testing potential new drugs for pediatric brain tumors at hospitals nationwide.
 To learn more about cancer trials, go to www.cancer.gov/clinicaltrials/learningabout.

-is giving scientists a detailed picture of cancer cells: how they grow, survive and spread.
+The large-scale study of all our genes and their interactions. is giving scientists a detailed picture of cancer cells: how they grow, survive and spread.
 Studying cancer at this molecular level can lead to more targeted therapies.
 “Instead of treating a type of brain cancer one way, for example, there may be subtypes defined at the molecular level that should be treated differently,” says Smith.

 These molecular studies can also lead to new clinical approaches.
 For instance, in one NIH-funded study, an experimental immunotherapy significantly improved survival rates in children with a type of cancer called neuroblastoma.
 This cancer is responsible for 12% of all cancer deaths in kids under age 15.
 The new therapy is based on a specially designed antibody—a type of immune system molecule—that latches onto the surface of neuroblastoma cells.
 The antibody flags the cancer cells for destruction by the body’s own immune system.

 When a child is being treated for cancer, family members may find it hard to move forward with everyday life.
 After chemotherapy or radiation therapy, children may be tired and need more rest.
 Even so, kids with cancer have the same needs as other young people.